karanpratapsingh/HyperTrade/README.md

 ## 💡 Motivation <a id="motivation" />

-A Few months ago I got into the crypto market.
+A few months ago I got into the crypto market.
 It was all new and fascinating to me.
 The idea of this project originally came from a script I used to automate buying and selling of fiat assets.

 I was curious and wanted to scale it into a real system which can execute trades for me.
 I had a lot of fun building this.
 I got to play with lots of different technologies while growing my financial knowledge.

 Feel free to [reach out](https://karanpratapsingh.com?action=contact) to me if you have any additional questions.
 There are lots of fixes and features to be done!

 _It is important to note that this project is under active development and was developed as an experiment.
-Currently, only [binance](https://binance.com/) is supported but contributions are welcome!_
+Currently, only [Binance](https://binance.com/) is supported but contributions are welcome!_

 **Please leave a ⭐ as motivation or support by [donating](https://www.buymeacoffee.com/karanps) if you liked the idea 😄**